MaxLSB/LoL-Game-Win-Prediction/README.md

   <img src="images/interface.png" alt="Interface" width="600"/>
 </div>

+# Information
+_If you already know those information please just go to the Installation section below!_

+If you're unfamiliar with the game League of Legends or various key parameters of a match, here are explanations on how the game works and the meaning of the features used as inputs for the model.

+League of Legends is a MOBA where 2 teams of 5 players (blue team vs red team) compete to destroy the opposing team's base.
+Each player controls 1 champion with unique abilities, aiming to accumulate resources (Gold, Dragons, Towers, ...) to become stronger and defeat the opposing team.
+It is one of the games known for its highly complex tactical aspects.

+- Gold: In-game currency earned by players to buy items that enhance their champion's abilities.
+- FirstBlood : The first kill in the game, which grants bonus gold to the player or team that achieves it.
+- Kills: Number of enemy champions a player has defeated (each kill gives gold).
+- Deaths: Number of times a player's champion has been defeated by an enemy.
+- Assists: Number of times a player has contributed to defeating an enemy champion without landing the killing blow (each assist gives gold).
+- Dragons: Powerful neutral monsters on the map that grant team-wide buffs when killed (each Dragon also gives gold/exp to all players).
+- Experience: Points accumulated by a champion to level up and improve their abilities throughout the game (each level makes your champion stronger)
+- Towers: Defensive structures located along the lanes that players must destroy to advance toward the enemy's base (each tower destroyed gives gold)

 # Installation

 We advise to use a dedicated environnement (conda, mamba, whatever you like) to install the librairies.